SheikhIrtiza/Python-Code/README.md

 ## Program Categories

 - **Basic Programs:** Fundamental Python programs covering concepts like loops, conditionals, and functions.
-- **Data Structures:** Implementation of common data structures such as arrays, linked lists, and stacks.
-- **Algorithms:** Basic algorithms including sorting, searching, and recursion.

 ## How to Use